cliffano/couchtato/README.md

         }
     }};

-Note that you can also require other modules in the config file if you need to.
+Note that you can also require other NodeJS modules in the config file if you need to.

 The 'c' Variable
 ----------------